 Exercise your dog regularly to help them burn off excess calories and keep fit.
 A brisk walk daily or a game of fetch can keep your dog in good shape, daily exercise should ideally last between 45 minutes – 1 hour and 15 minutes.

-Remember to keep your breed on a leash when outdoors if they are untrained or particularly active – breeds such as beagles can easily become distracted by scents and trot off for a wander.
-Find out how you can train your beagle here.
+Remember to keep your breed on a leash when outdoors if they are untrained or particularly active – breeds such as Cocker Spaniels can easily become distracted by scents and trot off for a wander.

 If you’re still concerned that your dog has an excessive appetite, we recommend that you consult your vet for further advice.